Website Sliders Are A Bad Idea

 Visitors haven't come to your site to watch a thrilling movie designed by bored web developers who are running out of 'wow' ideas.

-* Below the fold = The term refers to the portion of a webpage that a user must scroll to see.
+Call me for full details on 07748 631277 or 02392 587335 and discuss any queries you may have.* Below the fold = The term refers to the portion of a webpage that a user must scroll to see.